Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 #### X33f.
 Vault of Thangob

-The amber door to this room is sealed with an arcane lock spell.
+The amber door to this room is sealed with an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress the spell is "Thangob."
 The door is otherwise identical to the door of area X33a.

 > [!readaloud]
 >